 This typically involves filing a claim with the proper agency, such as the EEOC (Equal Employment Opportunity Commission) or OSHA (Occupational Safety and Health Administration).
 It could also mean filing a civil lawsuit in court.
 Anaheim, Orange County Wrongful Termination Attorney Mr. Eldessouky will guide you through each step, ensuring your concerns are fairly represented and your rights upheld.

 Contact Our Anaheim Wrongful Termination Lawyer To Get Started On Your Claim

-Even if you are not sure whether you have a claim, come talk to our Anaheim, Orange County Wrongful Termination Attorney.
+Even if you are not sure whether you have a Wrongful Termination Claim, come talk to our Anaheim, Orange County Wrongful Termination Attorney.
 We will help you understand your rights and how best to protect them.
 Call 714-409-8991 or contact us by email to get started.
 Eldessouky Law offer evening and Saturday appointments by request, and offer legal services in Arabic and Spanish if needed.